-The movie opens up with a torture scene at a Central Intelligence Agency Pakistani “black site,” which are secret prisons located abroad run by the “Agency.”
-Thirty minutes later the uncomfortable scene is over, after imparting the flawed wisdom, ‘Yes, torture works!’ which rankled various United States Jewish Senators for the supposed misportrayal.
-Sens.
-Dianne Feinstein (D-Calif.), Carl Levin (D-Mich.) and John McCain (R-Ariz.) believe the CIA may have misled the director and screenwriter of ZDT; both filmmakers publicly addressed these concerns recently.
+The movie opens up with a torture scene at a Central Intelligence Agency (CIA) Pakistani “black site,” which are secret prisons located abroad run by the “Company.”
+Thirty minutes later the uncomfortable scene is over, after imparting the flawed wisdom, ‘Yes, torture works!’ which rankled various United States Jewish senators for the supposed misportrayal.
+Senators Dianne Feinstein (D-Calif.), Carl Levin (D-Mich.) and John McCain (R-Ariz.) believe the CIA may have misled the director and screenwriter of ZDT; both filmmakers publicly addressed these concerns recently.
 McCain, who is as pro-Israel as anyone on Capitol Hill, stated that ZDT “gives ammunition to Islamic extremists.”

 We are introduced during this dragged-out scene to the protagonist of the film, Maya, played by American actress Jessica Chastain, who for some reason was named by Time magazine as one of “The 100 Most Influential People in the World” in 2012.
 That was a surprise to me since I never even heard of her before seeing this movie.
 Maya is a CIA officer who has spent her entire career obsessed with Osama bin Laden, who is referred to by the spooks in the flick as “UBL,” preferring the more exotic Usama over Osama.
 Reassigned to the U.S. embassy in Pakistan, she finds the torture hard to take initially but then transforms to its greatest advocate.